Trevor Larnach Preview, Player Props: Twins vs. Rockies

 Rockies Pitching Rankings

-- Rockies pitchers combine to allow 230 total home runs at a rate of 1.4 per game (second-most in baseball).
+- The Rockies allow the second-most home runs in baseball (234 total, 1.5 per game).

-- Koch gets the call to start for the Rockies, his first this season.
+- Suter (4-3) pitches for the Rockies to make his second start this season.

-- The 32-year-old right-hander has appeared in relief 37 times this season.

-- Over his 37 games this season, opposing hitters have a collective batting average of .278 against him.
-He has a 5.40 ERA and averages 5.9 strikeouts per nine innings.
+- His last time out was in relief on Friday when the left-hander tossed one scoreless inning against the Los Angeles Dodgers without allowing a hit.

 © 2023 Data Skrive.
 All rights reserved.